 - Treadmill walking at a pace that matched the heart rate of the Vinyasa yoga session

 In the graph below you can see a comparison of heart rate.

 Looking at this graph we can notice some of the early conclusions:

-- Vinyasa yoga sessions have number fluctuations in heart rate where it peaks at above 130 bpm.
+- Vinyasa yoga sessions have a number of fluctuations in heart rate where it peaks at above 130 bpm.

 - After the 45-minute mark, it goes down until reaches a baseline of below 80 bpm at the end of 60 minutes.

-- Self-pace walking has the lowest overall heart rate, however, it peaks at 10 minute mark and maintains the similar level throughout the entire 60 minute time.
+- Self-pace walking has the lowest overall heart rate, however, it peaks at the 10-minute mark and maintains a similar level throughout the entire 60-minute time.

 - Walking at a pace that matches the heart rate of yoga sessions has a similar trend to Vinyasa.

 The results showed that peak heart rate was higher in the Vinyasa yoga session.
 This means that during the class, there had to be some challenging poses that called for intensity.